StQiLi/Rooted/README.md

 # Rooted - Simplifying Job Searching

-JobFinder is a React application designed to make job searching easier by providing a user-friendly interface that guides users through different job pathways.
+Rooted is a React application designed to make job searching easier by providing a user-friendly interface that guides users through different job pathways.

 ## Features